-We follow the AQA GCSE full course (GCSE Religious Studies A, 8062).
+Pupils follow the AQA GCSE course, beginning in the 13s.
 For full details please see the AQA Website or the Harrodian GCSE Prospectus.

 The course enables pupils to:

-- Develop an in-depth understanding of the key beliefs, teachings and practices of Christianity and Buddhism.
+- Develop an in-depth understanding of the beliefs, teachings and practices of Christianity and Islam.